robertu94/robertu94.github.io/learning/linux.markdown

 Even between Linux distributions that use the same package manager there can be differences.
 For example, almost every distribution that I have ever used had a different name for the package containing the graphical version of the vim text editor.
 These different names make it difficult to use packages even for the same package manager from a different distribution because the dependency listings have the wrong name for the corresponding dependencies on a different distribution.
 And that doesn't even consider the possibility of differently choose default options for packages of software that can conflict.

 Some package managers support the ability to add third-party application sources.
 The quality of these third-party packages can vary greatly.
-Some such as [EPEL (Extra Packages for Enterprise Linux)](https://fedoraproject.org/wiki/EPEL) are very reliable, but others can fall out of date quickly, miss important security updates, be untested, or even worse contain malicious software.
+Some such as [EPEL (Extra Packages for Enterprise Linux) for RedHat Enterprise Linux or CentOS](https://fedoraproject.org/wiki/EPEL) are very reliable, but others can fall out of date quickly, miss important security updates, be untested, or even worse contain malicious software.
 If you choose to use them, use them with care.

 ### Container Package Managers